ravikp/ble-poc-obsolete/README.md

-# Kickstart re-usable shared lib rust project
+# Kickstarter for the re-usable shared lib based on rust to be used in android and iOS

-* Create a root directory
+* Install Rust
+`curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`

 * Run the command
 `mkdir android ios flutter rust`